eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 This chart will be updated each 5 seconds, displaying the data collected by the monitor within the last 5 seconds.
 The axis are updated periodically, and so the zoom and chart move is not available in this kind of charts while running.
-For this propose, the *play/pause* button stops the axis's update, allowing to zoom and move along the chart.
+For this purpose, the *play/pause* button stops the axis's update, allowing to zoom and move along the chart.
 Be aware that pausing the chart does not stop new points from appearing, as every 5 seconds the update of the data will still happen.